DTrejo/dtrejo.github.io/first-time-dads-what-to-really-expect.md

 When stalled during active pushing, you have options:
 1. Ask for progress stats (effacement %, position, diameter).
 2. Midwife feels for gaps to inform positions to try (weighted by positions which reduce tearing)
-3. Your Doula is key owner of and helper to initiate new positions.
-You likely just won't have mental bandwith for this if you don't have a doula, plus you don't know all the fancy and useful ways the hospital bed can be configured.
+3. Your doula is key owner of positioning and a huge help to initiate new positions.
+You likely just won't have mental bandwidth for this if you don't have a doula, plus you don't know all the fancy and useful ways the hospital bed can be configured.
+I am understating the ways a doula can be helpful.

 ### Our birth events
 - Must have: TENS unit (~$80) to reduce pain of contractions.
 TENS unit on acupuncture point for morning sickness helps too.
 Our doula loaned us hers.